arandomdev/BICTR/README.md

 # LunarWirelessChannel
-Wireless channel model for lunar enviorments.
-Part of the 5G-MOSAIC project
+Wireless channel model for lunar environments.
+Part of the 5G-MOSAIC project.